team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 The `encodeImage` function takes an image file path as input and performs the following steps:

 1. It reads the contents of the image file using `fs.readFileSync()`.
-2. It creates a `Buffer` object from the image data.
+2. It creates a Buffer object from the image data.
-3. It converts the `Buffer` to a base64-encoded string using `toString('base64')`.
+3. It converts the Buffer to a base64-encoded string representation of the image.
-4. Finally, it returns the base64-encoded string representation of the image.
+4. It returns this base64-encoded string.

-This function is commonly used to convert image files into a format that can be easily transmitted or stored as text, such as in JSON payloads or databases that don't support binary data directly.
+This process effectively converts an image file into a text-based format (base64) that can be easily transmitted or stored as a string.
+This is commonly used when you need to include image data in JSON payloads or when working with APIs that expect image data in a text format.

+### Third Party Libaries

+No, this function does not use any third-party APIs or libraries; it only uses Node.js built-in modules (fs and Buffer) to read an image file and encode it to base64.
 ### Third Party Libaries

 No, this function doesn't use any third-party APIs or libraries; it only uses built-in Node.js modules (fs and Buffer) to read an image file and convert it to a base64 string.